greg7mdp/rippled/docs/sidechain/spec.md

-Since the `SidechainXChainTransfer` can contain an optional destination account on the destination chain, and the funds will move when the destination chain collects enough signatures, on attack would be for an account to watch for a `SidechainXChainTransfer` to be sent and then send their own `SidechainXChainTransfer` for a smaller amount.
+Since the `SidechainXChainTransfer` can contain an optional destination account on the destination chain, and the funds will move when the destination chain collects enough signatures, one attack would be for an account to watch for a `SidechainXChainTransfer` to be sent and then send their own `SidechainXChainTransfer` for a smaller amount.
 This attack doesn't steal funds, but it does result in the original sender losing their funds.
 To prevent this,